GoogleChromeLabs/preload-webpack-plugin/README.md

 [Preload](https://w3c.github.io/preload/) is a web standard aimed at improving performance and granular loading of resources.
 It is a declarative fetch that can tell a browser to start fetching a source because a developer knows the resource will be needed soon.
+[Preload: What is it good for?](https://www.smashingmagazine.com/2016/02/preload-what-is-it-good-for/) is a recommended read if you haven't used the feature before.

 In simple web apps, it's straight-forward to specify static paths to scripts you would like to preload - especially if their names or locations are unlikely to change.
-In more complex apps, JavaScript bundles can be split into "chunks" (that represent routes or components) at build time with dynamic names.
+In more complex apps, JavaScript can be split into "chunks" (that represent routes or components) at with dynamic names.
 These names can include hashes, numbers and other properties that can change with each build.

+For example, `chunk.31132ae6680e598f8879.js`.

 To make it easier to wire up async chunks for lazy-loading, this plugin offers a drop-in way to wire them up using `<link rel='preload'>`.

 Pre-requisites
 --------------